 The vision and framework for meeting that goal is outlined in the PDF fileRyerson University Campus Public Realm Plan.
 This document provides the vision for Ryerson as a leading innovation university and city builder, and serves as a resource of tools to implement that vision.
-It sets out flexible guidelines for improving our public spaces that prioritize safety, accessibility and quality of place; and supports our Master Plan Principles, including priorities such as pedestrianization, design excellence and taking a People First approach.
+It sets out flexible guidelines for improving our public spaces that prioritize safety, accessibility and quality of place; and supports our Campus Master Plan principles, including priorities such as pedestrianization, design excellence and taking a people first approach.

 Frequently asked questions

 Find out more about the Ryerson University Campus Public Realm Plan, including current and future plans to implement its proposed projects.

 Ryerson defines the public realm as the publicly accessible, exterior campus spaces, including streets, pathways, right-of-ways and parks – the spaces where our community moves, meets and celebrates.